rahinic/articles-aggregator-with-rss/README.md

 (ii) Given a dict of news agencies RSS feed urls, the script parses the RSS contents and outputs to the terminal, the following information <News Headlines | Link to the article | Headline Summary>

 ## Necessary Packages:
-pip install feedparser
+pip install feedparser <br>
 pip install streamlit

 ## Execution:
 In your terminal,
-- >streamlit run rss-news-aggregator-with-streamlit.py
+- streamlit run rss-news-aggregator-with-streamlit.py
-- >python rss-feed-with-feedparser-library.py
+- python rss-feed-with-feedparser-library.py